limitedeternity/discountify/README.md

 # Discountify
-> Discounting cards sharing service.
+> Loyalty cards sharing service.

-Discountify is a service for mutually beneficial loyality cards sharing.
+Discountify is a service for mutually beneficial loyalty cards sharing.

 ## How it works?

-1. You upload discounting card
+1. You upload loyalty card

 2. People use your card while buying things to recieve discount

-3. You get bonuses for *using* card (aka `Loyality program`)
+3. You get bonuses for *using* card (aka `Loyalty program`)

 ## Advantages:

 ✨ All cards are dispenced to user randomly.
 This means, that all cards have probability to be given to user.

-🌚 No need to take tons of loyality cards with you.
+🌚 No need to take tons of loyalty cards with you.

 ✨ Simple and intuitive UI.